 - After that, drag the Fill Handle in order to get the desired results for the entire column.

-- Use TIME Function in Excel (8 Suitable Examples)
+- How to Use WORKDAY Function in Excel

 3. Add Any Particular Year